michaelbradley91/StickySharedResources/README.md

 </code>
 </pre>

-This example is designed to show that resource groups are powerful - they are able to do anything a binary semaphore can.
+This example is designed to show that resource groups are powerful - they are able to do anything a binary semaphore can do.

 ### Connecting Resources
 Suppose you have a remote control in code.
 Each button on the control is its own class, and interacts with a game to move a character up, down, left and right.
 For whatever reason, moving the character in two directions at once is not allowed, so you need to ensure that only one button's input is processed at any one time.
 How can you do this?